barweiss45/barweiss45.github.io/_posts/2024-08-01-Networking---VXLAN-with-BGP-EVPN.md

 ---
 title: "Networking - VXLAN with BGP EVPN"
-layout: post
+layout: "post"
+author: "Barry Weiss"
+tags:
+  - "Networking"
+  - "EVPN"
 ---

 **EVPN (Ethernet VPN)** with **VXLAN (Virtual Extensible LAN)** is a network virtualization technology that allows you to extend Layer 2 networks across Layer 3 boundaries.
 This is particularly useful in data center environments for creating scalable and flexible network architectures.

 ## Key Components